-The World Union of Catholic Women’s Organisations (WUCWO) was founded in 1910 and now represents 100 Catholic women’s organisations worldwide, active in 66 countries including all continents and some island states, representing more than eight (8) million Catholic women of every walk of life.
+The World Union of Catholic Women’s Organisations (WUCWO) was founded in 1910 and now represents almost 100 Catholic women’s organisations worldwide, active in around 60 countries including all continents and some island states, counting on more than eight (8) million Catholic women of every walk of life.
 WUCWO’s aim is to promote the presence, participation and co-responsibility of Catholic women in society and the Church, in order to enable them to fulfil their mission of evangelisation and to work for human development, particularly in increasing educational opportunities, poverty reduction and the advancement of human rights beginning with the fundamental right to life.

 WUCWO unites Catholic women in the world to give them a voice on the international platform.
 Since their inception, WUCWO has held Consultative status with the United Nations Economic and Social Council (ECOSOC), the Human Rights Council (Geneva), the FAO (Rome), participatory status at the Council of Europe (Strasbourg) and is an official partner of UNESCO (Paris).

-WUCWO examines the critical issues that have an impact on the lives of women internationally and defends the dignity of every human being.
+WUCWO examines the critical issues that have an impact on the lives of women internationally and promotes the dignity of every human being.